Streptococcus pneumoniae: Bacteria and Pneumococcal Diseases

 Streptococcus pneumoniae is a bacterium that lives in the human nose.
 It may sound like a dangerous creature because of its name.
 The bacterium can certainly cause some unpleasant and even life-threatening diseases, including pneumonia.
 It often lives harmlessly in and around the nose without producing any symptoms, however.

-S. pneumoniae (as it's often called) is also known as pneumococcus.
-Diseases caused by the bacterium are known as pneumococcal diseases or infections.
+S. pneumoniae (as it's often called) is also known as a pneumococcus.
+A coccus is a bacterium with round cells.
+The plural form is cocci.
+Diseases caused by S. pneumoniae are known as pneumococcal diseases or infections.
 The prefix "pneumo" refers to the lungs.
 Unfortunately, the bacterium sometimes travels beyond the respiratory system and causes problems in the heart, brain, or other parts of the body.

 The scientific name of an organism consists of the genus and the species.
 One convention in science is that when a scientific name has been written once in an article, subsequent references to the organism may abbreviate the genus.
 I've followed this convention.